6 Continuous Probability

 4. Repeat the exercise above, but convert everything to centimeters.
 That is, multiply every height, including the standard deviation, by 2.54.
 What is the answer now?

-\[ \mathrm{Pr}(X \leq a) \] Remember that, by definition, \(a\) is \((a - \mu)/\sigma\) standard deviations \(s\) away from the average \(\mu\).
-Now we subtract \(\mu\) to both sides and then divide both sides by \(\sigma\):
+\[ \mathrm{Pr}(X \leq a) \] Remember from Chapter 2’s discussion of standardized units that \(a\) is \((a - \mu)/\sigma\) standard deviations \(s\) away from the average \(\mu\).
+In our probability statement, we can subtract \(\mu\) from both sides and then divide both sides by \(\sigma\):

 \[ \mathrm{Pr}\left(\frac{X-\mu}{\sigma} \leq \frac{a-\mu}{\sigma} \right) \]